Resource library

 Controversial Hooks

-Stronger opinion-first lines that create tension right away.
+Opinion-first lines that create tension fast.

 1. Most hooks sound smart and still lose the scroll